subhamoymahajan/in-silico-microscopy/README.md

 # In-silico-widefield-microscopy

-This open-source software package allows *in-silico* microscopy of molecular simulations such as molecular dynamics simulations, monte carlo simulations, etc. The current version can perform widefield microscopy and approximate forms of confocal, light-sheet, two-photon, and super-resolution microscopy (Cite).
+This open-source software package allows *in-silico* microscopy of molecular simulations such as molecular dynamics, monte carlo, etc. The current version can perform widefield microscopy and approximate forms of confocal, light-sheet, two-photon, and super-resolution microscopy (Cite).
 The programs are developed for GROMACS (.gro) files in mind.
 Please look at the tutorials for examples.